-Nearly a third of cases of hospital onset COVID-19 (probable and definite) died within 28 days of the first positive specimen (32.3%).
+Nearly a third of cases of hospital onset COVID-19 (probable and definite) died within 28 days of the first positive specimen (29.9%).
 Cases who are in the probable and definite category have, by the design of the case definition, a longer length of stay prior to developing COVID-19.
 This is indicative of underlying medical condition which will also be a risk factor for mortality and some of these patients may have died irrespective of COVID-19.
 It is not possible to quantify this with the data currently available and comparison with other published mortality data is difficult due to the different ways in which the deaths are defined and the populations in which they are reported.

 All-cause mortality data is available for other infection types commonly associated with nosocomial infection.
-In 2017, nearly a fifth of cases of Staphylococcus aureus bacteraemia; 13.3% of Clostridioides difficile cases aged 15 years and older; and 14.2% of cases of Escherichia coli bacteraemia had died within 30 days of their diagnosis.1 These mortality estimates are not directly comparable as the population of cases will include hospitalised and non-hospitalised cases and the duration of follow up differs.
+In 2018, nearly a fifth of cases (18.2%) of Staphylococcus aureus bacteraemia; 10.9% of Clostridioides difficile cases aged 15 years and older; and 13.7% of cases of Escherichia coli bacteraemia had died within 30 days of their diagnosis.
+These mortality estimates are not directly comparable as the population of cases will include hospitalised and non-hospitalised cases and the duration of follow up differs.

 The COVID-19 analyses are restricted to hospitalised patients and it would be anticipated that these patients are sicker and require hospital care.
-Crude mortality rates in Scotland, use in the calculation of hospital standardised mortality ratios, for January to March 2020 indicate that 4.0% and 9.9% of patients aged 60-79 years and 80+ years, respectively die within 30 days of an admission to hospital.2 A UK study of mortality in nosocomial COVID-19 in older people reported that 27.0% of cases of nosocomial COVID-19 (diagnosed 15 or more days after admission) had died within seven days.3 After adjustment, nosocomial mortality was reduced compared with community acquired COVID-19 in hospitalised patients.
+Crude mortality rates in Scotland, used in the calculation of hospital standardised mortality ratios, for January to September 2020 indicate that 4.7% and 10.5% of patients aged 60-79 years and 80+ years, respectively die within 30 days of an admission to hospital.
+A UK study of mortality in nosocomial COVID-19 in older people reported that 27.0% of cases of nosocomial COVID-19 (diagnosed 15 or more days after admission) had died within seven days.
+After adjustment, nosocomial mortality was reduced compared with community acquired COVID-19 in hospitalised patients.

 Any comparisons between differing mortality measures must be treated with caution.

-The number of cases and deaths reported in other monitoring systems are designed to support early identification and management of COVID-19 in hospital settings.
-This includes systems that measure what is recorded on the death certificate.
 All-cause mortality includes deaths where COVID-19 may not have been either the underlying or contributory cause of death.
 In addition, deaths due to COVID-19 infection of long duration will be underestimated in 28-day all-cause mortality e.g. cases who have died more than 28 days after their first positive sample would not be included using 28-day all-cause mortality.
 All-cause mortality is not subject to the same biases as death certification that are introduced as a result of subjectivity or changes in the way deaths were registered during the early stages of the pandemic.
 In addition, death certification includes cases of presumed COVID-19 without a positive SARS-CoV-2 test and these are not included in 28-day all-cause mortality measure.